Protesters torch political party offices in Basra's fourth night of violence

 Security forces, including members of the rapid response team, were expected to be patrolling in high numbers on Thursday.
 By nightfall, however, they were few and far between in the city center and were not interfering heavily in protesters’ activities.

-Officials announced a city-wide curfew would be in place after 3 p.m., but canceled it as it was due to come into force.
+Basra security officials announced a curfew from 10:30 p.m.
+(1930 GMT) to help quell the protests.
+A city-wide curfew was originally planned for 3 p.m., but was canceled minutes before it was due to come into force.

 An Iraqi security official in Basra said they were struggling to cope with the demonstrations.
 “We are still waiting for orders from the state’s highest authorities,” he said.